MassOS-Linux/MassOS/installation-guide.md

 ## What next?
 For general information on how to make the most out of your new installation, check out the [Post-installation guide](https://github.com/TheSonicMaster/MassOS/blob/main/postinst.md).
 It contains information on how to do things like install software, customise your desktop, amongst other useful tips.
 ## Installation Program Notes
-- Advanced options like setting up swap space or using non-ext4 filesystems are not yet supported by the installer.
+- Advanced options like using non-ext4 filesystems are not yet supported by the installer.
 If you require these, install MassOS manually, as shown below.
 - By default, the program will download and install the stable version of MassOS.
 If you want to install a development branch build, or another custom build of MassOS, you must pass the custom rootfs image as an argument to `massos-installer.sh`, e.g. `sudo ./massos-installer.sh /path/to/my/custom/package.tar.xz`.
 Due to how frequently the development branch is updated, we do not provide downloadable rootfs tarballs for it.
 If you must install a development branch build, you may [build MassOS yourself](building.md).
 # Installing MassOS Manually
 While the installation program is great for most users, you may want to install MassOS manually to be able to fine-tweak your installation or use custom options which the installation program doesn't support, such as swap or non-ext4 filesystems.